uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Department of Astronomy and Astrophysics
 [Website](http://www.astro.utoronto.ca)

-All astronomy graduate students at UofT are officially affiliated with the Department of Astronomy and Astrophysics (DAA), primarily spread across two buildings, the [Astronomy Building](#astronomy-building) and the 12th, 13th and 14th floors of the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower).
+All astronomy graduate students at UofT are officially affiliated with the Department of Astronomy and Astrophysics (DAA), primarily spread across two buildings, the [Astronomy Building](#astronomy-building) and the 12th floor of  the [Burton Tower attached to McLennan Physical Labs](#mclennan-physical-labs-and-burton-tower).
 The department is responsible for running the graduate program, and paying you in your first year, as well as offering scholarships and travel grants.
 The department is also responsible for offering graduate courses and employing you for TA work.

 ### Dunlap Institute

 [Website](http://www.dunlap.utoronto.ca)

 The Dunlap Institute (Dunlap) is primarily focused on instrumentation and outreach.
 Dunlap members (professors and post-docs) are located in the [Astronomy Building](#astronomy-building).
-Graduate students can become affiliated with the Dunlap if they are supervised by a Dunlap prof. These students can apply for additional funding not available to the rest of their cohort and are invited to Dunlap specific events like holiday parties and the 3 day Dunlap Retreat.
+Graduate students can become affiliated with the Dunlap if they are supervised by a Dunlap prof. These students can apply for additional funding not available to the rest of their cohort.

 ### Canadian Institute for Theoretical Astrophysics